tin2tin/Pallaidium/README.md

 * Text to audio
 * Text to image
 * Seed, Quality Steps, Frames, Word Power.
-* Batch operation of text strips into videos, audio, music, speech or images.
+* Batch operation of text strips into videos, audio, music, speech, or images.
 * Model card selector
 * Render finished notification
 * Model Cards: Modelscope, Animov, Stable Diffusion 1.5 & 2, Deep Floyd IF, AudioLMD and Bark
 * One click install and uninstall dependencies
-* User defined file path for generated files
+* User-defined file path for generated files
 * Seed added to strip name

 ## Requirements
-* A CUDA supported Nvidia card with at least 4 GB VRam.
+* A CUDA-supported Nvidia card with at least 4 GB VRAM.

 ## How to install
 (As for Linux and MacOS, if anything differs in installation, then please share instructions.)